inconspicuous-creations/Inconspicuous.Framework/README.md

 ## Overview

 Inconspicuous.Framework provides a code-centric and architecturally [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) framework for Unity3D/C# by combining a number of modern patterns and solutions.
 It is assumed that you have decent knowledge of Unity3D, C# and [Rx](https://rx.codeplex.com/), as well as familiarity with the concepts of IoC, DI and MVCVM.
-The library has been tested and confirmed to work on PC, Mac and IOS.
+The library has been tested and confirmed to work with Unity 4.6+ on PC, Mac and IOS (not tested with IL2CPP).

 ### Key Features